hanzak/simchef_study/README.md

 ## Description

-What's this simulation study about?
+Simple simulation study using simChef for learning purposes.